-- FTRs can be either options or obligations for the Annual and monthly FTR Auctions and obligations only for the Long-term FTR Auctions. - An on-peak FTR product is valid for hours ending 0800 to 2300 weekdays, except NERC holidays. - An off-peak FTR product is valid for hours ending 2400 to 0700 on weekdays and for hours ending 0100 to 2400 on weekends and NERC holidays. - A 24-hour FTR product is valid for hours ending 0100 to 2400 on all days.
+- FTRs can be either options or obligations for the Annual and monthly FTR Auctions and obligations only for the Long-term FTR Auctions. - An on-peak FTR product is valid for hours ending 0800 to 2300 weekdays, except NERC holidays. - The existing off-peak FTR product is valid for hours ending 2400 to 0700 on weekdays and for hours ending 0100 to 2400 on weekends and NERC holidays.
+No new off-peak FTRs (buys or sells) will be awarded.
+Existing off-peak FTRs will expire by June 2026. - o A daily off-peak FTR product is valid for hours ending 2400 to 0700 on all days, inclusive of weekends and holidays. - o A weekend/holiday on-peak FTR product is valid for hours ending 0800 to 2300 on weekends and NERC holidays.